tribixbite/awesome/README.md

 *   [bmengineer-gear/RuTiTe](https://github.com/bmengineer-gear/RuTiTe) - Python script to record flashlight runtime using a Raspberry Pi and a TSL2591
 *   [parametrek/gm1020](https://github.com/parametrek/gm1020) - Cross platform utility for the Benetech GM1020 USB logging luxmeter
 *   [IBM/MicroscoPy](https://github.com/IBM/MicroscoPy) - An open-source, motorized, and modular microscope built using LEGO bricks, Arduino, Raspberry Pi and 3D printing.
+*   [PrusaOwners/OctoPrint-PrusaMeshMap](https://github.com/PrusaOwners/OctoPrint-PrusaMeshMap) - This plugin performs a mesh bed leveling operation then returns the results as an easy to read heatmap.

 ## JavaScript